 Research shows that the biggest threats to kiwi are warm blooded predators that have been introduced to New Zealand—mammals such as stoats, ferrets, dogs, cats and pigs.

-These new predators hunt by smell and kiwi have an unhelpfully strong odour because they evolved to avoid predators who hunted by sight.
+hese new predators hunt by smell, and kiwi have an unhelpfully strong odour because they evolved to avoid predators who hunted by sight.

 The introduced mammals devastate kiwi populations—in unmanaged areas, only about 5% of wild-born chicks survive to adulthood.
-Effective predator control is crucial so we don’t end up with wild kiwi limited to just a few intensively managed populations.
+This means that there are extensive areas of suitable kiwi habitat with very few or no kiwi in them.

 Who is doing it?

-Many groups and individuals are involved in predator control and monitoring in New Zealand, including the Department of Conservation, private companies who supply traps, baits and poisons, Landcare Research and community kiwi conservation groups.
+Many groups and individuals are involved in predator control and monitoring in New Zealand, including the Department of Conservation, Landcare Research and community kiwi conservation groups.